We Speak on Operations, Organizational Design,

 These workshops don't push adoption.
 They build critical literacy and confidence so women can make informed decisions on their own terms rather than feeling pressured by hype cycles or vendor promises.
 We explore when AI makes sense, when it doesn't, and how to evaluate tools through a lens of power and equity.

-Topics I Speak On
+Topics We Speak On

 Customized for your audience and context.
 Each talk centers honest assessment of trade-offs, not just benefits.